Brosa1/tcore-docs/docs/plugins/create/sdk/pluginStorage.md

 ## Retrieving all key-value pairs

 At some point you may want to retrieve all key-value pairs in the database.
-If that's case, use the `getAllItems` function.
+If that's the case, use the `getAllItems` function.
 This function will return a key-value array containing all pairs in your Plugin's database.

 Here is a code sample using that function: